For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Regent House, on Gordon Terrace in Plymouth, was made up of four Victorian houses knocked into one mansion-like property.
 It had 32 bedrooms (mostly with en suite facilities) and four kitchens – we said it was big.

-It used to costs around £100 a week (less than the national average!) to rent a room in the house, and its convenient location means residents can easily walk to the University of Plymouth campus.
+It used to cost around £100 a week (less than the national average!) to rent a room in the house, and its convenient location means residents can easily walk to the University of Plymouth campus.

 This article was originally published in 2017.
 However, in early 2022 the house was renovated into four separate student houses, each with en-suite rooms and large social spaces.